fmoliveira/delightful-fediverse-apps/Organizations-supporting-federated-social-software.md

 **Note:** this is following up on the discussion about legal entities that took place in issue #4.
 The primary goal is to identify possible legal homes for the fediverse.party project itself.
 Secondary goals include;
 * mapping the space.
-Fgure out if there is any wheel reinvention or avoidable duplication of effort going on, and if there are any gaps.
+Figure out if there is any wheel reinvention or avoidable duplication of effort going on, and if there are any gaps.
 * providing some insight into the relationships between the people behind the various app projects (eg allies vs. rivals), which may affect the prospects for smooth inter-operation between apps.

 The initial list includes any formal organizations that are supporting the development of fediverse software, other federated software, and protocols/ standards.
 The list will be expanded, as info becomes available, to note their legal status, the activities they currently undertake, and any other activities they agree would be within their mission.